torleifg/bookquest/README.md

 ## Use the search engine

-The hybrid search is based on Reciprocal Rank Fusion (RRF), an algorithm used for combining multiple ranked lists of search results to improve the overall ranking quality, in this case to combine full-text and vector search results.
+The hybrid search is based on Reciprocal Rank Fusion (RRF), an algorithm used for combining multiple ranked lists of search results to improve the overall ranking quality, in this case to combine full-text and semantic search results.

 ### GUI

-Visit ```http://localhost:8080``` in the browser and watch the results as the metadata harvesting progresses.
-Enter a query for hybrid search or leave it blank for semantic similarity search (the first search hit will be a random choice and the rest will be semantically similar books).
+Visit http://localhost:8080 in the browser and watch the results as the metadata harvesting progresses.
+The welcome page shows the last modified books (that has a description and cover image).
+Enter a query for hybrid search.
+Clicking on the title of a book will show semantically similar books.

 ### API (build your own frontend)

-Visit ```http://localhost:8080/swagger-ui.html``` in the browser to read and/or download the OpenAPI specification.
+Visit http://localhost:8080/swagger-ui.html in the browser to read and/or download the OpenAPI specification.

 ## Gateway